rdwatters/pmc-is-my-favorite-committee/index.md

 * The [CAP.org Membership Content editorial calendar](https://docs.google.com/spreadsheets/d/1PY7stz-MtTOis6k6Qnzm9dcCA70G5golj9gFXeXX-oI/edit?usp=sharing), the single source of truth for all publishing dates and information
     * Coordinated with Julie McDowell, Social Media Manager
         * Now better coordination with social media to promote traffic
-    * New Calendar being developed with Communications beginning July 2017 to better
+    * New Calendar being developed with Communications beginning July 2017
+        * If approved, Digital and Communications will also start creating and promoting content aimed at CAP members who need materials to distribute to a patient-public audience

 ### Technology